Aortic valve disease

 Surgery or other procedures

-Eventually, surgery or a catheter procedure may be needed to repair or replace the diseased aortic valve.
+Eventually, surgery or a catheter procedure may be needed to fix or replace the diseased aortic valve.
 Some people with aortic valve disease need surgery even if it's not severe or when it's not causing symptoms.

 Aortic valve repair